Advertisment

 Strategic sourcing of critical minerals would be key in enabling manufacturing competitiveness in EVs.
 EV is a great opportunity for the industry, academia and the regulatory authorities to collaborate for a sustainable future.
 The best thing is that we have only scratched the surface and there’s more to come in future.

-electric-vehicles electric-cars hybrid-cars
+electric-vehicles hybrid-cars electric-cars

 Advertisment